-Here are some fab places to go out in Finsbury Park.
+Here are some fab places to go out or do in Finsbury Park.

 Finsbury Park is an amazing part of Islington, just on the border of Hackney and Haringey.
-The tube and train station are travel hotspots for Londoners but it’s also got the Arsenal shop, the fantastic Park Theatre (read about theatre dog Hazel here), two busy mosques, St Thomas’ Church (see interviews with the vicar Stephen Coles here) and the UKCG church, plus a host of coffee shops, cafes, restaurants and independent shops along Blackstock Road and Stroud Green Road.
-Don’t miss the amazing fashion bargains on Fontwell Road either.
+The tube and train station are travel hotspots¬†for Londoners but it’s also got the Arsenal shop, the fantastic Park Theatre (read about theatre dog Hazel here), two busy mosques, St Thomas’ Church (see interviews with the vicar Stephen Coles here) and the UKCG church, plus a host of coffee shops, cafes, restaurants and independent shops along Blackstock Road and Stroud Green Road.
+Don’t miss the amazing fashion bargains on Fontwell Road either – and it’s not just fashion in this street, there are also an increasing number of charities and start-ups, for example Big Issue, Prisoners Abroad and Outlandish.
+Read more about Prisoners Abroad’s fundraiser Sam Clarke.

 Q: Why’s there a lifesize model of an Aberdeen Angus bull opposite the Park Theatre?
 Find out in this interview with Chris Godfrey.

-- Find out about the local milkman, Alan Banks and postman Csaba Miklos Beck.
+- Find out about the local milkman, Alan Banks¬†(who sadly left the area in summer 2017 to take over his own round in Enfield) and postman Csaba Miklos Beck.

-- With the huge Finsbury Park bordering the area, plus a route on to the Parkland Walk and a secret way by the Seven Sisters Road bridge into Gillespie Park it’s perhaps no surprise the area is full of amazing gardeners including the creator of the elephant hedge (on the corner of Ambler and Romilly Road) Tim Bushe, grandmother Sai Gulam Bi, tree champion Chris Setz, fisherman Matthew Sherwood, wildlife gardener Hedera Vetch, wildlife photographer Pat Tuson.
+- With the huge Finsbury Park bordering the area, plus a route on to the Parkland Walk and a secret way by the Seven Sisters Road bridge into Gillespie Park it’s perhaps no surprise the area is full of amazing gardeners including the creator of the¬†elephant hedge (on the corner of Ambler and Romilly Road) Tim Bushe, grandmother Sai Gulam Bi, tree champion Chris Setz, fisherman Matthew Sherwood, wildlife gardener Hedera Vetch, wildlife photographer Pat Tuson¬†, and allotment gardeners Jack Rickards and Lucy Rickards.
 There’s also beekeeper and musician Peter Buckoke.

 - Jackie Badger was just a teenager when she saw The Beatles play live at the Astoria (later The Rainbow Theatre and now the UKCG church on the corner of Seven Sisters Road).